wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 == Description ==

-= Build native mobile apps with Wordpress.
+= Build native mobile apps with Wordpress in one click.
 No effort required. =

 Mobiloud is a premium WordPress plugin and mobile app publishing service.
 It's for publishers and bloggers who want to build a branded **native mobile apps** for iOS and Android, offering content from their WordPress site (similar apps are published by TechCrunch, The Verge, The Huffington Post). **Note it's not a free service** (check out the [pricing](http://www.mobiloud.com/pricing.php?ref=plugindesc)).
 If it sounds like what you want, and it should, then read on.

 Mobiloud apps are fast, run smoothly and their design is specific to the platform you run them on, be it iOS or Android (this is not the case with any other competitor).
 The apps support **mobile ad networks** such as Admob and Adsense, allow you to add your own advertising, support **WordPress, Disqus and Facebook comments** and allow you to **automatically send push notifications** when you publish new content.

 We're a team of app developers, so we can provide you with further **customisation for your apps and more functionality** as required.
 If you're site has more functionality then a blog and you want it available on the app, then just let us know what you need.
-If you're an agency or developer, our Whitelabel Program allows you to resell Mobilouds apps to your customers, without any Mobiloud branding.
+If you're an agency or developer, you can resell Mobilouds apps to your customers, without any Mobiloud branding.

 Install the plugin now and you will be moments away from creating your mobile app.